ppy/osu-wiki/wiki/Tournaments/GTS/AGTS_2020/en.md

 | #37 | ![][flag_PL] Poland B | 35 |
 | #38 | ![][flag_JP] Japan B | 36 |

-- Only the top 32 team can proceed to the Group Stage
+- Only the top 32 teams proceed to the Group Stage
-- More detailed qualifiers result can be accessed via this [spreadsheet](https://docs.google.com/spreadsheets/d/1f9IQYAo3mo0CsDVHmLJx1vjtfquxxYfWC4d67NzyTcY/edit?usp=sharing)
+- More detailed qualifiers result can be accessed via following [spreadsheet](https://docs.google.com/spreadsheets/d/1f9IQYAo3mo0CsDVHmLJx1vjtfquxxYfWC4d67NzyTcY/edit?usp=sharing)
 - Average rank is determined by `Σ position earned when playing the Qualifiers mappool / amount of Qualifiers mappool`
-  - The lower the average rank each team has, the better

 ## Ruleset